 Schefflera leaves turn yellow for many different reasons.
 The causes of yellowing leaves and their appropriate solutions and preventions are mentioned below.

 1. Overwatering Issues

-Overwatering is a significant concern for houseplants like Schefflera that reacts to waterlogging quickly with yellowing or spotted leaves.
+Overwatering is a significant concern for houseplants like Schefflera, which react to waterlogging quickly with yellowing or spotted leaves.

-Too much water prevents roots from getting soil nutrients.
-On the other hand, underwatering will turn the soil dry and choke the plant’s roots.
+On the other hand, underwatering will dry the soil and wither the roots.

-In any case, yellowing leaves are the first sign of overwatering problems.
+In any case, yellowing leaves are the first sign of uneven watering.

 - Cut back on watering and misting the plant immediately and wait until the problem subsides.

 - Throw away any drained water collected on the saucer.

 - Check the top half inch of soil for dryness before watering again.

 - Inspect the surface for dark brown soil as opposed to light-grey color.